Buzzkata/SchoolWork/README.md

 # SchoolWork
-This is a repo containing some of the early Java and C++ programs that I wrote during my time in Laurentian University.
+This is a repo containing some of the programs that I wrote during my time in Laurentian University.